This information should not be relied upon as legal or professional advice. Read the disclaimer.

+This information should not be relied upon as legal or professional advice.
+Read the disclaimer.

 - visit a residential property to undertake any activities required for the rental or sale of that property.

-The Government has published updated advice on home moving during the coronavirus (COVID-19) outbreak (12 April 2021) to reflect step two of the Government’s roadmap out of lockdown, which includes the following guidance:
+The Government published updated advice on home moving during the coronavirus (COVID-19) outbreak (12 April 2021) to reflect step two of the Government’s roadmap out of lockdown, which includes the following guidance:

-- Private landlords and letting agents should not conduct viewings in properties where tenants are symptomatic or self-isolating, or where it has been determined that they are clinically extremely vulnerable and are shielding.
+- Private landlords and letting agents should not conduct viewings in properties where tenants are symptomatic or self-isolating.

-- In other cases, where viewings can proceed, they should be conducted in line with the guidance on viewings earlier in this document.
+- In other cases (such as where tenants have been determined to be clinically extremely vulnerable) where viewings can proceed, they should be conducted in line with the guidance on viewings in this document.

 - Any visits to a property must be made in accordance with government’s guidelines on working in other people’s homes and social distancing.